-Find out how you can start composting at home!
+Find out how you can start composting at home

+Could you become a Master Composter?
+To become a Master Composter, you need to attend a one-day foundation course.
 The course covers all elements of the home composting process including an in-depth look at the types of materials that make successful compost.
 Once qualified, volunteers will go out and about across Telford & Wrekin to talk to groups about how to compost at home.

 To book a Master Composter for your event, or to register an interest in becoming a Master Composter please phone: 07584 343 846 or visit their Facebook page here

 To find out more about composting please visit the Garden Organic website